DevExpress/devextreme-documentation/concepts/05 UI Components/Scheduler/040 Resources/040 Customize Resource Headers.md

-For Angular app, DevExtreme provides the [dxTemplate](/api-reference/10%20UI%20Components/Markup%20Components/dxTemplate '/Documentation/ApiReference/UI_Components/Markup_Components/dxTemplate/') markup component.
-The following code shows how to use dxTemplate to define custom templates for resource headers.

 ---

 ##### Angular

+    For an Angular app, DevExtreme includes the [dxTemplate](/api-reference/10%20UI%20Components/Markup%20Components/dxTemplate '/Documentation/ApiReference/UI_Components/Markup_Components/dxTemplate/') markup component.
+The following code shows how to use dxTemplate to define custom templates for resource headers.

     <!-- tab: app.component.html -->
     <dx-scheduler